 I took the supplements.
 Then I married him three years later.
 But that’s another story.

 Dear reader, if you, like I once did, struggle with the results of excessive sugar consumption, I implore you to consider this perspective.
 Naturally it’s practical to minimize sugar in your diet, but we should all be able to enjoy some mushrooms, balsamic vinegar, and a nice brie once in a while.
-If you’d like to read more about Dr. Reddy’s approach, you can check out this blog post.
+If you’d like to read more about Dr. Reddy’s approach, including his supplement recommendations, click here.

 Of course this isn’t the panacea, because we sugar addicts know that “just minimize sugar in your diet” is easier said than done.
 And that’s a whole other exploration.
 But from a physiological standpoint, I’ve found this tactic much more effective than the restrictive candida diet, and a heck of a lot more fun.